digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/contributing-guide/slackcoc.md

 # Slack Code of Conduct

-This code of conduct governs ToolJet's Slack Community events and discussions.
+This code of conduct governs JumpStart's Slack Community events and discussions.

 ---